Finding Substance Abuse Treatment In Orange County

 Subutex also poses the risk of causing neonatal opioid withdrawal syndrome, a condition that occurs in newborn babies who were exposed to opioids like this one in the womb.
 This makes it especially important for expecting mothers to receive professional help during the detox process.

-If you are experiencing Subutex withdrawal symptoms, it is important to seek professional help in our medical detox setting.
+If you are experiencing Subutex withdrawal symptoms, it is important to seek professional help in our duly accredited and medically supervised alcohol and drug detox setting.
 Our team of doctors and addiction specialists can help you safely detox from the drug and develop a plan for long-term recovery.

 What to Expect from Subutex Detox and Treatment